Building Structural Causal Models: An End-to-End Workflow with DoWhy, EconML, and Refutation Tests

 4) DoWhy Step 3 — Estimate the effect

-We estimate the causal effect using two estimators (like the chapter):
+We estimate the causal effect using two estimators:

 1. Linear regression (simple baseline)